wlmeng11/rtl-ultrasound/experiments/20180819/README.md

 Unless otherwise specified, depth = 32 cm.
 Note that depth in this context is a bit of a misnomer, as it refers to the round trip distance rather than

+The data was acquired using the rtl_to_npz script like this:
+`rtl_to_npz -v -n 5120000`
+5120000 samples is a bit over 2 seconds with the sampling rate set to 2.4 Msps.

 1. Stationary piezo, facing plastic wall.
 This data was acquired in [the previous notebook](../20180818/rtlsdr_ultrasound_test.ipynb).